 Strontium is a naturally occurring mineral present in water and food.
 Trace amounts of strontium are found in the human skeleton.
 Strontium has an affinity for bone and is taken up at the bone matrix crystal surface.
 The influence of strontium on bone metabolism has been researched since the 1950's.
 Studies indicate that strontium positively effects bone metabolism to promote bone formation and decrease bone resorption, leading to normalized bone density.
 Helps maintain strong, healthy bones.

 Strontium citrate 340 mg

-Suggested Use: 1 strontium capsule with breakfast a few times a week or as directed by your health care provider.
+Suggested Use: 1 strontium capsule with breakfast twice a week or as directed by your health care provider.
 Do not use if you have kidney disease.

 Could you please give your opinion / comments on using strontium to treat osteoporosis?
 It is used in Europe, but not in the US.
 I am interested in: how much to take, how to take it, how long to take it?

 These are all good questions but there have not been enough long term studies with strontium citrate supplement and therefore it may be a good idea to limit the use of this mineral to a few times a week until more research is available.

 Strontium and bone mineral density